Jerry-Shen0527/Jerry-Shen0527.github.io/content/publication/OE_Regulation_Light/index.md

 ---
-title: "Regulation-aware freeform headlamp reflector design with differentiable ray tracing"
+title: "Regulation-Aware Freeform Headlamp Reflector Design with Differentiable Ray Tracing"

 summary: 'We propose a regulation-aware approach to freeform headlamp reflector design using differentiable ray tracing with B-spline surface arrays and multi-layer perceptrons to generate light intensity distributions.'
 date: 2025-07-01